 - Radagast - Resource Acceleration (staff), Quester+Attacker/Defender

 The real utility of Radagast lies in his staff.
 While the cost reduction is often the most common usage, I've found that here it's often best used to ready a Giant Bear, and one trick is that you can Sneak Attack a Giant Bear, have it block/attack, ready it with the Staff, have it block/attack again, and even use it's own innate ability to ready and block/attack once more, all before returning back to your hand via Sneak Attack's delayed effect.
-There's not a lot of times when you'll need three exhausts from one Snuck Bear, but when you do it can be quest-saving.
-Also, more than I would have expected, I've used the to banish a creature enemy back to Staging when you're a bit overwhelmed in combat (snakes, bats, birds, oliphaunts, marsh-dwellers, spiders, wolves, warges, sea-monsters, etc. ... the quest gauntlet has more creatures than you'd typically think).
+There's not a lot of times when you'll need three exhausts from one Snuck Bear, but when you do it can entirely save a quest.
+Also, more than I would have expected, I've used the Staff to banish a creature enemy back to Staging when you're a bit overwhelmed in combat (snakes, bats, birds, oliphaunts, marsh-dwellers, spiders, wolves, warges, sea-monsters, etc. ... the quest gauntlet has more creatures than you'd typically think).
 For instance, in NM Conflict at the Carrock, I just kept staging the poisonous muck-adders during the fight with the trolls, so I'd banish them back to Staging to relieve some of the combat pressure so I could dedicate as many bodies as possible to putting down Trolls.
-I've found the staff similarly useful in NM Rhosgobel, NM Nin-in-Eliph, and NM Waste of Eriador, just to name a few quests.
+I've found the staff similarly useful in NM Rhosgobel, NM Nin-in-Eliph, and NM Wastes of Eriador, just to name a few quests.

 The typical ideal attachment placement, I find, tends to look like this: